Skip to main content

 Creating an IP address resource manager

-We will create a CoreIPAddressPool with the following properties:
+Next, create a resource manager of kind CoreIPAddressPool with the following properties:

 • Name: My IP address pool